SAWGRASS MILLS

 The second Western-KanAm endeavor, Philadelphia's FRANKLIN MILLS, debuted in May 1989.
 Clocking in at over 1 million leasable square feet, it would be substantially bested by the next Mills mall project.
 This was under construction at a 138-acre site, located 10.7 miles northwest of downtown Fort Lauderdale, in the Broward County suburb of Sunrise.

-SAWGRASS MILLS, designed by the Coral Gables-based Arquitectonica firm, would originally envelop approximately 2 million leasable square feet.
-The super-sized center opened in four stages.
+SAWGRASS MILLS, designed by the Coral Gables-based Arquitectonica firm, opened in four stages.
 The first operational store, Myrtle Beach-based Waccamaw Pottery, began business on August 26, 1990.
 Sears Outlet became the second operational store, on September 5th.
 A mall-wide grand opening was held on October 4, 1990, with 202 stores and services on the retail roster.
 These included Bed, Bath & Beyond, Toy Works, Ann Taylor Clearance Center, Bugle Boy and Van Heusen Factory Outlets and the 16-bay Hurricane Food Court.

 Five single-level stores anchored the mall; a (107,600 square foot) Waccamaw Pottery, (75,400 square foot) V.F.
 Outlet, (78,700 square foot) Phar-Mor Drug, (104,500 square foot) Sears Outlet and (77,500 square foot) BrandsMart USA.